-ANDY FRIESEN, ALAN JEFFREY, and OTHER PEOPLE?, Roblox, USA
+LILY BROWN, ANDY FRIESEN, and ALAN JEFFREY, Roblox, USA

 Luau is the scripting language used in creating Roblox experiences.
-It is a typed language based on the dynamically-typed Lua language, and uses type inference to infer types.
-These types are then in the IDE, for example when providing autocomplete suggestions.
+It is a statically-typed language based on the dynamically-typed Lua language, and uses type inference to infer types.
+These types are used in the IDE, for example when providing autocomplete suggestions.
 In this paper, we describe some of the goals of the Luau type system, focusing on where the goals are different from those of other type systems.